Jompe-j/2dv513A3/README.md

-# App to perform DB calls for course 2dv513 - Linneaus university
+# App to perform DB queries - Linneaus university course 2dv513

 A Kotlin application to test some basic DB querise for a course in DB.
 The application used a dataset from yelp.